 NASA is an expert in climate and Earth science.
-While its role is not to set climate policy or prescribe particular responses or solutions to climate change, its purview does include providing the robust scientific data needed to understand climate change and evaluating the impact of efforts to address it.
-NASA then makes this information available to the global community – the public, policy- and decision-makers and scientific and planning agencies around the world.
+While its role is not to set climate policy or prescribe particular responses or solutions to climate change, its job does include providing the scientific data needed to understand climate change.
+NASA then makes this information available to the global community – the public, policy-, and decision-makers and scientific and planning agencies around the world.
 (For more information, see NASA's role.)

-Sustainability involves taking action now to enable a future where the environment and living conditions are protected and enhanced.
-In implementing sustainability practices, NASA manages risks to missions, risks to the environment, and risks to our communities, all optimized within existing resources.
+Sustainability involves taking action now to protect the environment for both current and future living conditions.
+In implementing sustainability practices, NASA supports its missions by reducing risks to the environment and our communities.

 In executing its mission, NASA's sustainability objectives are to: